Tag Archive for: business

 Rokoko may be headquartered in Copenhagen, but its tech support and development hub is thriving right here in Athens.
 What started in 2015 as a casual freelance collaboration with a Greek developer soon grew into something much bigger.

 “The team went from five people to a village,” Petros laughs.
-By 2020, Rokoko officially launched its Greek branch, and the team hasn’t stopped growing since.
+By 2020, Rokoko officially launched its Greek branch, and the team has been growing since.

 For young professionals, working in a tech startup in Athens like Rokoko offers a unique blend of challenge and creativity.
 “It’s fast-paced but relaxed,” says Petros.
 “There’s freedom, ownership, and a strong sense of collaboration — even across cultures.”
-Danish flat hierarchies meet Greek spontaneity in a workplace where ideas and innovation thrive.
+Danish flat hierarchies meet Greek spontaneity in the Rokoko workplace!

 Empowering Independent Creators

 One of Rokoko’s biggest missions is to democratize access to powerful animation tools.
-By removing the need for camera setups and reducing costs, they’ve opened the door for independent creators — who now make up over 80% of their customer base.
+By removing the need for camera setups and reducing costs, they’ve opened the door for independent creators, who make up over 80% of their customer base.

 The Smartsuit Pro II, launched in 2022, took this even further, offering full-body, hand, and facial capture in one portable setup.
-Rokoko’s tools are already used by artists like Shutter Authority and even feature in music videos by Lil Nas X — all part of the ever-growing #madewithrokoko movement.
+Rokoko’s tools have been used by artists like Shutter Authority and even feature in music videos by Lil Nas X — all part of the ever-growing #madewithrokoko movement.

 Want to see it in action?
 Check out this incredible VFX clip created using Rokoko gear.